turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 </br>

 - UpdateCamera()  -- update the camera matrices
-- TransformCamera(TransformComponent transform)  -- copies the transform's orientation to the camera.
+- TransformCamera(TransformComponent transform)  -- copies the transform's orientation to the camera, and sets the camera position, look direction and up direction.
 Camera matrices are not updated immediately.
 They will be updated by the Scene::Update() (if the camera is part of the scene), or by manually calling UpdateCamera()
 - GetFOV() : float result
-- SetFOV(float value)
+- SetFOV(float value)	-- Sets the vertical field of view for the camera (value is an angle in radians)
 - GetNearPlane() : float result
-- SetNearPlane(float value)
+- SetNearPlane(float value)	-- Sets the near plane of the camera, which specifies the rendering cut off near the viewer.
+Must be a value greater than zero
 - GetFarPlane() : float result
-- SetFarPlane(float value)
+- SetFarPlane(float value)	-- Sets the far plane (view distance) of the camera
 - GetFocalDistance() : float result
-- SetFocalDistance(float value)
+- SetFocalDistance(float value)	-- Sets the focal distance (focus distance) of the camera.
+This is used by depth of field.
 - GetApertureSize() : float result
-- SetApertureSize(float value)
+- SetApertureSize(float value)	-- Sets the aperture size of the camera.
+Larger values will make the depth of field effect stronger.
 - GetApertureShape() : float result
-- SetApertureShape(Vector value)
+- SetApertureShape(Vector value)	-- Sets the aperture shape of camera, used for depth of field effect.
+The value's `.X` element specifies the horizontal, the `.Y` element specifies the vertical shape.
 - GetView() : Matrix result
 - GetProjection() : Matrix result
 - GetViewProjection() : Matrix result